Brenda A.’s Story

 Crosley Law prepared Brenda’s case for mediation, which is an informal process where each side presents their case to a trained professional (the mediator) and try to find common ground.
 Brenda’s legal team built a well-researched mediation presentation that documented her past and future medical needs, offered accident reconstruction data, and highlighted many of the weaknesses in the distracted driver’s story.

 “The team’s hard work paid off.
-Brenda agreed to settle her car wreck claims for roughly $300,000.
-After paying her attorney’s fees, she received $180,000 in compensation.”
+Brenda agreed to settle her car wreck claims for roughly $300,000.”

 Crosley Law: Fighting for Crash Victims in San Antonio